Amogh2001/Amogh2001/README.md

 Hello!

-My name is Amogh Sanjay and I am a fourth year mechanical engineering student at B.M.S College of Engineering, Bangalore.
+My name is Amogh and I am a mechanical engineering graduate from B.M.S College of Engineering, Bangalore.

 I am interested in scientific computing and numerical methods as well as applying these concepts in the fields of fluid mechanics and climate modelling.